zfeizollahi/dsc-generating-data-lab-online-ds-sp-000/README.md

 ## Summary

 In this lesson, we learned how to generate random datasets for classification and regression contexts.
 We ran simulations for this and fitted simple models to view the effect of random data parameters including noise level and std on the performance of parameters, visually as well as objectively.
-These skills will come in handy while testing model performance and robustness in future.
+These skills will come in handy while testing model performance and robustness in the future.